LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 The conversations can be marked as resolved or closed, either by the consumer or the agent.
 Within the conversation window, customers have options, one of which is to select to closed a conversation.
 For messaging channels such as SMS or Facebook Messenger, where a custom ‘options’ table is not available, customers will not be able to mark conversations as closed.
 As an agent, you can close a conversation when you know that it has been resolved.
 Closing a conversation is done via the drop down menu within the conversation window.
 It is important that you close conversations as soon as you are confident that they are resolved in order to clear your work queue and keep your performance KPIs accurate.

-At the end of your shift or during downtime you can use the status filter to filter closed conversations back into your My Connections.
+At the end of your shift or during downtime you can use the status filter to filter closed conversations back into your My Conversations.
 This will allow you to review your conversations and ensure that they were properly documented.
-Closed conversations are stored in the My Connections list for between 24 hours up to 14 days, depending on your contact center's configuration.
+Closed conversations are stored in the My Conversations list for between 24 hours up to 14 days, depending on your contact center's configuration.
 Conversations that exceed this can be found in the All Conversations list.

 ![alt text](img/closed-conversations-filter.gif){:class="newagent"}